fabiomattei/uglyduckling/README.md

 Then I started to notice that my work was repeatable and those frameworks were slowing me down.

+With an MVC approach each change you wond to make to your application requires you open at least 3 files.

-So I started to wonder: What do I need to do in order to make for example a table cotaining data taken from a database?
+So I started to wonder: What do I really need in order to make for example a table cotaining data taken from a database?
 The answer was: I need to make a SQL query, I need to define the structure of the table and I need to put the results of the query on the table.
 That's it.
 I need this three things, nothig more than that.